 If you’ve ever asked yourself, “How can I keep my content fresh?”, I hope to answer that question for you today.

-First, to clarify, when we talk about updating, we’re talking about the site content, not the design or structure.
-We’re also talking about two different kinds of content updates.
-Adding new content to update the site as a whole and updating old or existing content.
+There are two different kinds of content updates: adding new content to update the site as a whole and updating old or existing content.

 Two different methods, but they go hand in hand.
 It’s okay to focus on one more than the other.
 For some sites, adding new content is more critical than updating the old.
 But for the best overall results, you should work on both sides.